 A COGS/TEA assessment may identify opportunities for:

-COGS/TEA analyses can also assist acquirers in determining fair licensing fees and acquisition valuations, as well as benchmarking the final product cost against competitors across modalities — providing a powerful toolkit when used in conjunction with our Business Development as-a-service offering.
+Cogs/TEA analysis can also be used to help acquirers determine fair licensing fee and acquisition costs of biotech company as well as determining final product cost competitive against other competitors in same or other modalities to determine competitiveness of acquiring biotech company as a toolkit in conjunction with our Business Development (hyperlink) as a service.

 Academics, technology transfer offices, and IP stakeholders benefit from implementing linearly scalable manufacturing technologies from the earliest stages of development, improving translational potential, facilitating outward licensing, and strengthening commercialization readiness.